asifridwan/react-weather-app/README.md

 It uses Hooks and API calls to get the job done

+Just enter the location in the search box and hit enter to get the latest temperature and weather update !

 Feel free to mess around with the source code to see how I made it !

-Just enter the location in the search box and hit enter to get the latest temperature and weather update !
+Check out the live version : https://asifridwan.github.io/react-weather-app/

 ![Alt Text](https://raw.githubusercontent.com/asifridwan/react-weather-app/main/screens/app_demo.gif)